sfeir-open-source/sfeir-school-quarkus/docs/markdown/02-part2-reactive/01-Introduction.md

 # What is it ?

 * Reactive programming is a event programmation with hight performance
-  * your request is never blocked, she's not expecting anything
+  * your request is never blocked
   * the user get the response so fast

 ![quarkus not reactive](./assets/images/quarkus_not_reactive.png)